rod-meaney/cp-led-matrix/README.md

 ## The build
 We basically need to do the following
 1. Get the Pico set up and ready to code on
-2. Build our LED matrix display
+2. Install CircuitPython and dependencies
-3. Load the code onto the Pico and configure for your local network
+3. Build our LED matrix display

 ## Get the Pico set up and ready to code on
 ### Start coding on the device and get used to writing code